frederic-perez/AmE-dictionary/data/idioms.md

 __a bad penny always turns up__ :dart: __1__ A person or thing which is unpleasant, dishonorable, or unwanted tends to appear (or reappear), especially at inopportune times. __2__ Things that are done improperly eventually cause problems.
 __a bad penny__ :two: A person with no value.
 Typically used in the proverb _“A bad penny always turns up.”_
 __a badge of honor__
-__a balancing act__ :two: A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
+__a balancing act__ :three: A situation in which one must accomplish a number of tasks at the same time. _Mary quickly discovered that working full-time while going to school was going to be quite the balancing act._
 __a bird’s eye view__
 __a bit beyond (one’s) ken__ :two::dart: Advanced beyond one’s ability to understand or make sense of the subject matter or task at hand. _The stuff they’re teaching in this advanced math class is a bit beyond my ken._
 __a bit dicey__ :two: Carrying a certain degree of risk or danger; uncertain of a favorable outcome. _This street looks a bit dicey—I think we should walk another way home._
 __a bit obtuse__ Coming across as dull, thick-witted, or stupid; unable to grasp or understand a situation or concept. _I feel like I’m a bit too obtuse to understand what these people are talking about._
 __a bit of a stretch__ :two: A mild exaggeration beyond the truth or what is likely the case. _I’m not too fond of taxes either, but it’s a bit of a stretch to claim they are the cause of all our problems._
 __a bit out of it__:two: Feeling somewhat disoriented, phased, or out of touch with the world; spaced out. _Sorry I’m rambling so much tonight, I’ve been feeling a bit out of it lately._
+__a bleeding heart__ :astonished: A person who shows an overwhelming and often ostentatious display of sympathy, especially for those perceived as victims.
 __a blessing in disguise__ :two: An unfortunate event or situation that results in an unforeseen positive outcome. _Running late for work turned out to be a blessing in disguise.
 I would have been in the middle of that big multi-car pileup had I left the house on time._
 __a bone to pick__ An issue to discuss—typically one that is a source of annoyance for the speaker. _Hey, I have a bone to pick with you!
 Why didn’t you put gas in my car after you borrowed it?_
 __a breath of fresh air__
-__a breeze__ :two: Something that is especially easy, effortless, or trifling to accomplish or complete.
+__a breeze__ :three: Something that is especially easy, effortless, or trifling to accomplish or complete.
 __a brick short of a load__
 __a bridge too far__ _cliché_ An act or plan whose ambition overreaches its capability, resulting in or potentially leading to difficulty or failure.
 Taken from the 1974 book _A Bridge Too Far_ by Cornelius Ryan, which details the Allies’ disastrous attempts to capture German-controlled bridges in the Netherlands during World War II. _The multi-million-dollar purchase of the small startup proved a bridge too far for the social media company, as the added revenue couldn’t make up for the cost in the end._
 __a catch__ __1__ A spectacular find, as in dating or marriage. __2__ A golden discovery, as in a bargain or business deal.